QubesOS/qubes-doc/user/downloading-installing-upgrading/live-usb.md

 Current limitations
 -------------------

-(Remember that Qubes Live USB is currently in alpha, so please meter your expectations accordingly.)
+(Remember that PedOS Live USB is currently in alpha, so please meter your expectations accordingly.)

 1. Currently just the 3 example VMs (untrusted, personal, work), plus the